EN-Chou/CFD_01_Heat-Conduction-w-MPI-on-VS/README.md

-# CFD_01_Heat-Conduction
+# CFD_01_Heat-Conduction w/ MPI on VS
-(Note: There's a naming error, this task is heat conduction instead of heat convection)
+(Naming error: this task is heat conduction instead of heat convection)

 Instructions:
 1. Installation and Configuration of MPI in Visual Studio: